 You put so much work into your relationship, you spend time with your child, play her/his games, come up with ideas for activities to do with your child, teach him/her everything you consider important, provide healthy food and other necessary and unnecessary materials… Instead of sleeping you learn, study, look for information how to strengthen and improve relationships in your family… And it works.
 Just for some time until another abusing week comes again.

 Everyone has the right to life, liberty and security of person.Universal Declaration of Human Rights

 And then he/she accidentally hits you with a toy box.
 You say it hurts and hold your forehead.
 He/she takes your hand away and says: “Myself.”
 And she/he strokes your forehead, kisses it and you cuddle.
-And then, few minutes later, situation is back to its deepest depth.
-However, it is not the deepest anymore, because you expected it and you act like a robot, doing just what is necessary to protect yourself physically, to protect furniture and other belongings.
+And then, few minutes later, situation is back to its deepest depths.
+However, it is not in the deepest depths anymore, because you expected it and you act like a robot, doing just what is necessary to protect yourself physically, to protect furniture and other belongings.
 Emotionally you are a wreck.

 You create more and more rules to handle situations like this one.
 Rules for yourself and for your child too.
 Maybe that is called boundaries.
 You have always been confused with words boundaries, commands, rules – you are not able to make a clear distinction between them.
 You have never been good in creating personal boundaries.
 But maybe these situations offer you opportunities to learn.
 It is interesting how they arrive after you said to yourself: “I rock!
 I am being the mother I have always wanted to be!
 My child is amazing!”
 It is really hurtful how your own child can show you, point at and hurt the most painful parts of you…